unicode-org/icu4x/ffi/diplomat/cpp/docs/source/segmenter_line_ffi.rst

 ``segmenter_line::ffi``
 =======================

-.. cpp:class:: ICU4XLineBreakIterator
+.. cpp:class:: ICU4XLineBreakIteratorLatin1

     .. cpp:function:: int32_t next()

+        Finds the next breakpoint.
+Returns -1 if at the end of the string or if the index is out of range of a 32-bit signed integer.

+.. cpp:class:: ICU4XLineBreakIteratorUtf16

+    .. cpp:function:: int32_t next()

+        Finds the next breakpoint.
+Returns -1 if at the end of the string or if the index is out of range of a 32-bit signed integer.

+.. cpp:class:: ICU4XLineBreakIteratorUtf8

+    .. cpp:function:: int32_t next()

-        Find the next breakpoint.
+        Finds the next breakpoint.
 Returns -1 if at the end of the string or if the index is out of range of a 32-bit signed integer.

 .. cpp:struct:: ICU4XLineBreakOptions